mikejturner/LlamaLlamaInstructions/README.md

 Edited by Hurricane under the name MOW.
 Translation by Mike Turner.

-For 2 to 8 Shepherds (players) from 7 to 9999 years.
+For 2 to 8 players from 7 to 9999 years.

 Contact: